 Brock University recognizes the value of having a diverse background of cultures and identities represented within its graduate student population.
-The Brock Horizon Graduate Scholarship will help ensure that Brock University continues to attract stellar researchers and students from various fields while building a diverse and inclusive university community.
+The Brock Horizon Graduate Scholarship will help ensure that Brock University continues to attract incoming stellar researchers and students from various fields while building a diverse and inclusive university community.
 Our goal is to support these emerging leaders in their pursuit of post-secondary education.

 Scholarship Amount: $5,000